IdeasClinicUWaterloo/InnovationChallange_Guides/README.md

 ## Prototype Resources
 For help on how to approach the aforementioned case study categories, see the links below directing you to step-by-step guides on how to implement various tools into your solution.
-* [AI Companion](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/AI%20Companion?ref_type=heads)- How to set up a trainable ChatBot.
+* [AI Companion](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/AI_Companion?ref_type=heads)- How to set up a trainable ChatBot in Python.
-* [Dashboard](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/Dashboard?ref_type=heads)- How to read data from sensors and display on an integrated dashboard.
+* [Dashboard](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/Dashboard?ref_type=heads)- How to read data from sensors and display on an integrated dashboard using an Arduino and sensors.
-* [Computer Vision](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/Computer%20Vision)- How to isolate body segment angles from a video input.
+* [Computer Vision](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/Computer_Vision)- How to isolate body segment angles from a photo/video input using MediaPipe and OpenCV in Python.
 * [Volunteer Page](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/VolunteerPage?ref_type=heads)-  A step-by-step guide to create a simple web-based application through flask with security features and a custom database.
+* [SpeechML](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/Volunteer_Page)- How to recognize and analyze a voice talking in Python.